Strong-AI-Lab/emotion/README.md

 ![License: MIT](https://img.shields.io/github/license/Strong-AI-Lab/emotion)

-This repository contains scripts for processing emotional speech datasets, and training machine learning models on the datasets.
-The code was developed mainly to facilitate my PhD research, but I have tried to make the Python library more generally useful and full of utilities for processing datasets and training/testing models.

-# Papers
-See [`papers/README.md`](papers/README.md) for more information about scripts for individual publications.

-# Datasets
-See [`datsets/README.md`](datasets/README.md) for more information about the supported datasets and the required processing.

 # ERTK: Emotion Recognition ToolKit

-This is a Python library with utilities for processing (emotional) speech datasets and training/testing models.
-There are also associated scripts for individual tasks.
+This is a Python library with utilities for processing emotional speech datasets and training/testing models.
+There are also command-line tools for common tasks.

 ## Installation
 This project requires Python 3.7+.
 It is advised to run the scripts in a